Nextiva / Blog / Marketing & Sales

 Have pre-approved templates and policies for social media posts and FAQ pages ready.

-Of course, each type of crisis, or potential crisis, must be assessed on merit.
+Of course, each type of crisis or potential crisis must be assessed on its merits.

-But having a pre-determined course of action, with go-to stakeholders and a communication system established, means you can respond rapidly and effectively and practice damage control.
+However, having a predetermined course of action, with go-to stakeholders and a communication system established, means you can respond rapidly and effectively, and practice damage control.

 Post-crisis review